idiap/gridtk/README.md

 [![coverage](https://raw.githubusercontent.com/idiap/gridtk/python-coverage-comment-action-data/badge.svg)](https://htmlpreview.github.io/?https://github.com/idiap/gridtk/blob/python-coverage-comment-action-data/htmlcov/index.html)
 [![repository](https://img.shields.io/badge/github-project-0000c0.svg)](https://github.com/idiap/gridtk)

-# GridTK: SLURM Job Managetment for Humans
+# GridTK: Slurm Job Managetment for Humans

 ## Introduction

-GridTK is a powerful command-line tool designed to simplify the management of SLURM jobs.
+GridTK is a powerful command-line tool designed to simplify the management of Slurm jobs.
 At its core, GridTK provides a drop-in replacement for `sbatch`, `gridtk submit`, which allows you to get started quickly.
-This tutorial will guide you through the process of using the `gridtk` script to efficiently manage your SLURM workloads.
+This tutorial will guide you through the process of using the `gridtk` script to efficiently manage your Slurm workloads.
 We will cover the basics of installation, submission, monitoring, and various commands provided by GridTK.

 ## Prerequisites

 Before diving into GridTK, ensure you have the following prerequisites:

-1. A working SLURM setup.
+1. A working Slurm setup.
 2. [pipx](https://pipx.pypa.io/stable/) installed.
 3. GridTK installed (instructions provided below).